Team Members

 Group PI

-I am an assistant professor with training in atmospheric chemistry.
+I am an associate professor with training in atmospheric chemistry.
 I lead a research group at Boston University’s Department of Earth & Environment focused on answering fundamental questions about air quality, from local to global scales.
 I am especially interested in understanding biosphere-atmosphere-chemistry interactions, and in identifying feedbacks between coastal meteorology and local urban air pollution.
 I earned a PhD from the University of Toronto, and completed postdoctoral research at Dalhousie University and MIT.
 In addition to my professional interests, I enjoy traveling with my husband, clowning around with my dog Busy, and reading thrillers.

 Rachel Mooers

-I am a first-year Ph.D. student researching the relationships between nitrogen dioxide and environmental parameters using model and satellite data.
+I am a fourth-year Ph.D. student researching the relationships between nitrogen dioxide and environmental parameters using model and satellite data.
 I previously conducted air quality research as an undergrad at CU Boulder and as an intern in the NASA SARP program.
 Broadly, I am interested in utilizing emerging technologies such as satellites, models, and low-cost sensors to improve air quality data’s spatial and temporal resolution.
-In my free time, I enjoy hiking, skiing, and vegetarian cooking.
+In my free time, I enjoy hiking, skiing, and vegetarian cooking. |

 Claire Naughton